Please see commonly asked questions below.

 What is the Law School’s Academic Integrity policy?

 While the full text of the Law School’s Integrity policy is listed here the relative autonomy of the legal profession carries with it special obligations of self-regulation as outlined in the Columbia Law School Bulletin and that any violation of this certification will subject a student to discipline, including possible suspension or expulsion by the Law School, declination to certify for admission to the Bar, and sharing of information about discipline with Bar admissions committees.
 The Law School is required to notify Bar admissions committees if a student has been the subject of disciplinary proceedings, regardless of the outcome of those proceedings.

 There are two categories of exam conflicts:

-- Religious Observance: An exam will be rescheduled if it conflicts with a religious observance on the day of the exam.
+- Religious Observance: An exam will be rescheduled if it conflicts with a religious observance on the day of the exam, including fasting.

 - Law School exams scheduled for consecutive days - exams can be rescheduled to allow a 36-hour period between the start of two exams.
 For example, a student having a Law School exams scheduled for both Monday and Tuesday can reschedule the Tuesday exam to Wednesday.

-If you have any one of these conflicts the Reschedule Request form opened on November 17 at 12 pm EST. The deadline for requesting a rescheduled exam was November 24 at 12 pm EST.
+If you have any one of these conflicts the Reschedule Request form is now open and will close on March 12 at 5 p.m.
+EST.

 I have requested to reschedule an exam, when will I find out the date of my rescheduled exam?

 Registration Services will determine which exam will be rescheduled, and will notify you of the date of your rescheduled exam.
-Please monitor your email for this announcement.
+You will receive your exam reschedule by April 1, 2021.